naver/billboard.js/CONTRIBUTING.md

     <footer>
     ```

-    > **BREAKING CHANGE:** a commit that has the text 'BREAKING CHANGE:' at the beginning of its optional body or footer section introduces a breaking API chang
+    > **BREAKING CHANGE:** a commit that has the text 'BREAKING CHANGE:' at the beginning of its optional body or footer section introduces a breaking API change.

 - #### Footer